Cyriaque Lamar

 Foo-BAM.

 He anticipated a hard drench of hot metal.
-Instead, Pig Iron had rendered the chair unsittable, even by cephalopod standards.
+Instead, the bat had rendered the chair unsittable, even by cephalopod standards.

 Confounded, Xoz castigated the bat.